 The Srimad Bhagavata Purana is a chronicle of the various Avataras of Lord Vishnu.
 There are ten Avataras of Vishnu.
 The aim of every Avatara is to save the world from some great danger, to destroy the wicked and protect the virtuous.
 The ten Avataras are: Matsya (The Fish), Kurma (The Tortoise), Varaha (The Boar), Narasimha (The Man-Lion), Vamana (The Dwarf), Parasurama (Rama with the axe, the destroyer of the Kshatriya race), Ramachandra (The hero of Ramayana—the son of Dasaratha), who destroyed Ravana, Sri Krishna, The teacher of the Gita, Buddha (The prince-ascetic, founder of Buddhism) and Kalki (The hero riding on a white horse, who is to come at the end of the Kali-Yuga).

-The object of Parasurama Avatara was to deliver the country from the oppression of the Kshatriya rulers.
+The objective of Parasurama Avatara was to deliver the world from the oppression of the Kshatriya rulers who follow the adharmic path.
 Parasurama destroyed the Kshatriya race twenty-one times.
-The object of Rama was to destroy the wicked Ravana.
-The object of Sri Krishna Avatara was to destroy Kamsa and other demons, to deliver His wonderful message of the Gita in the Mahabharata war, and to become the center of the Bhakti schools of India.
-The object of Buddha Avatara was to prohibit animal sacrifices and teach piety.
-The object of the Kalki Avatar is the destruction of the wicked and the re-establishment of virtue.
+The objective of Rama was to destroy the wicked Ravana.
+The objective of Sri Krishna Avatara was to destroy Kamsa and other demons, to deliver His wonderful message of the Gita in the Mahabharata war, and to become the center of the Bhakti schools of India.
+The objective of Buddha Avatara was to prohibit animal sacrifices and teach piety.
+The objective of the Kalki Avatar is the destruction of the wicked and the re-establishment of virtue.

 (Balarama is included as the eighth avatar of Vishnu in the Sri Vaishnava lists, but Amar Chitra Katha’s Dashavatar book lists Krishna as 8th and Buddha as 9th avatar of Lord Vishnu.
 Balarama is also considered as an avatar of sheesha naag.)